Hazbin Hotel: Season 1

 In contrast, Alison Herman of Variety said that although the series has a "feel-good backstory belied by its grim premise" and original idea that's "easy to root for", it pays less attention to cosmological details or motivations of the protagonists.
-She said the series has retrograde morality, gets lost in "its chaotic, contradictory atmosphere," and is not far along enough to "function as a full season of TV", comparing it unfavorably to The Good Place.
+She said the series has retrograde morality, gets lost in "its chaotic, contradictory atmosphere", and is not far along enough to "function as a full season of TV", comparing it unfavorably to The Good Place.
 In addition, Jenna Scherer of The A.V.
 Club said the series has a "lot going for it", praising the premise, stylish and innovative animation, music numbers, and voice actors, but criticized the writing as lacking, and hoped the second season allowed the series to "slow down and find its groove", but noted that the series will "find its audience regardless".

 Kristy Puchko of Mashable described the series as a "perky pink cartoon show about sinners and singing", but argued that the first three episodes are "unremarkable" to newcomers, and said that the dialogue is jarring when compared with an animation style which "seems to be aping Disney XD", as well as saying it is "not satisfyingly subversive".
 She hoped that the series will "overcome its growing pains" in the first season, and says this expansion of Medrano's works is "flashy but thin".
 The New Hampshire Union-Leader criticized the series as having an "utterly confusing backstory/mythology", frantic action, overall calling it a "headache of a show", as well as stating the dialogue sounds "more adolescent than shocking".

 Following its release, Hazbin Hotel set a new streaming record for Prime Video, becoming the largest global debut in viewership for a new animated title on the platform.
+In February 2024, the pilot episode surpassed 100 million views on YouTube.

 Evangelicals criticized the show's flipping of certain fundamental aspects of Christian theology, even as they acknowledged that the driver of the plot was redemption.
 Former fundamentalists have acknowledged that the series' addressing of religious trauma is one reason for its popularity and concomitant fan base.
 It has been regarded as a critique of American evangelicalism.

 Season 2

-Metacritic, which uses a weighted average, assigned a score of 80 out of 100 based on 4 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 80 out of 100 based on four critics, indicating "generally favorable reviews".
+Upon the debut of season 2, Hazbin Hotel briefly became the number one television show worldwide on Prime Video, as well as number one in 23 countries, and in the top 10 in 50 countries.